carla-simulator/carla/Docs/core_actors.md

 ### Destruction

 Actors are not destroyed when a Python script finishes.
-They have to get rid of themselves.
+They have to explicitly destroy themselves.

 ```py
 destroyed_sucessfully = actor.destroy() # Returns True if successful